pkulchenko/fullmoon/README.md

 The last type of a custom validator is a function.
 The provided function receives the value to validate and its result is evaluated as `false` or `true`.
-For example, passing `id = tonumber` ensures that the passed `id` value is a number.
-Alternatively, `clientAddr = fm.isLoopbackIp` ensures that the client address is a loopback ip address.
+For example, passing `id = tonumber` ensures that the `id` value is a number.
+As another example, `clientAddr = fm.isLoopbackIp` ensures that the client address is a loopback ip address.

 ```lua
 fm.setRoute({"/local-only", clientAddr = fm.isLoopbackIp},